About Seattle Children’s

 Assessing the health of the community is an important step in developing community benefit programs.
-The results of the assessment helped us focus our efforts on the most urgent community health needs and develop our Community Benefit Implementation Plan (PDF).
+The results of the assessment helped us focus our efforts on the most urgent community health needs and develop our 2016-2019 Community Health Improvement Plan (PDF).
 We have identified the following priority areas to work on:

 - Provide better coordination of care for children and teens with chronic conditions.

 - Enhance access to mental and behavioral health services.